whereof-thereof/quixotic-bootstrap-jekyll/README.md

 Named Quixotic Bootstrap Jekyll because it was built principally using Bootstrap, Jekyll and a bunch of other things (see list of [Things](#things)), this is a smash-and-grab Jekyll theme much like Poole or Jekyll Bootstrap.
 The Quixotic part comes from wanting to throw in all sorts of funky things, because reasons.

+Give me a shoutout to [@robsafar on Twitter](http://twitter.com/robsafar) if you like.

 ##Things

 This repo has things in it, which I didn't write myself but we're licensed to use.
 These things are as follows: